-Hailed by the Berliner Morgenpost as “a poised orchestral leader”, the young conductor Eugene Tzigane is often praised for his elegant conducting style, natural musical authority and “almost fanatical precision” (Neue Volksblatt).
+Hailed by the Berliner Morgenpost as “a poised orchestral leader”, conductor Eugene Tzigane is often praised for his elegant style, natural musical authority and “almost fanatical precision” (Neue Volksblatt).
 His reputation as a versatile force on the podium is witnessed by the high level of return engagements throughout Europe, North America and the Far East.

 He achieved early recognition winning Second Prize at the 2008 Solti Competition leading to invitations from the Deutsches Symphonie-Orchester Berlin, Frankfurt Radio Symphony and Nordwestdeutsche (NWD) Philharmonie.
 He was immediately appointed Principal Conductor of the NWD Philharmonie, a position which he held until 2014.